UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos: Additional Results on Customizable Real-to-Sim-to-Real Policy Learning and Transfer

 \section{Additional Results on Customizable Real-to-Sim-to-Real Policy Learning and Transfer}

 \lblsec{customization_experiments} In certain practical deployments, the robot’s target operational environment is known beforehand.
 We therefore investigate whether sim-to-real policy transfer can be further improved through \textbf{customized policy fine-tuning} within \textit{digital cousin} simulation scenes of the target environments, generated by our \ourpipe{} real-to-sim pipeline---forming \textit{a fully automated, end-to-end real-to-sim-to-real policy learning framework}.
 To this end, we focus on the \texttt{Scene 12} real-world test scenario (see the site image in \reffig{real_world_test_scenes}) as the target operational environment.
 This scene is particularly challenging, as the agent must navigate through a dense arrangement of lampposts to reach the goal while avoiding randomly parked e-scooters, bollards, and shrubs along the sides of the path.
-In this environment, our original PPO-UrbanVerse policy on the COCO wheeled robot failed entirely, achieving a success rate of 0\%, as reported in \reftab{expanded_real_world_coco}.
+In this environment, our original PPO-UrbanVerse policy on the Coco wheeled robot failed entirely, achieving a success rate of 0\%, as reported in \reftab{expanded_real_world_coco}.
 To construct the corresponding digital cousin scenes for fine-tuning, we recorded a short handheld RGB video of the target environment and used \ourpipe{} to generate eight customized simulation scenes tailored to it.
 We then \textit{fine-tuned} the PPO-UrbanVerse model (pre-trained on 160 UrbanVerse scenes) on these \textit{customized} scenes (denoted as \textit{UrbanVerse + Target}) and compared it against two baselines: the original pretrained policy without fine-tuning (denoted as \textit{UrbanVerse}) and a policy trained solely on the target scenes (denoted as \textit{Target Only}).

 As shown in \reftab{study_real_customization}, only the policy pretrained on the 160-scene UrbanVerse library and subsequently fine-tuned on the 8 customized digital cousin scenes succeeded in completing the task, effectively navigating the challenging sequence of lampposts and e-scooters---demonstrating rapid \textit{real-to-sim-to-real} transfer.
 Interestingly, although both the pretrained and target-only policies failed to reach the goal, PPO-UrbanVerse still outperformed the latter in route completion (RC) and distance-to-goal (DTG).
 This suggests that the broader and more diverse training distribution provided by \oursystem{} acts as an implicit regularizer, preventing overfitting to a small number of customized scenes and mitigating the sim-to-real gap.